 American Freedom Train in Red Lion

 The American Freedom Train, for those of you old enough to remember it, crossed Taylor’s Trestle here in Red Lion the summer of 1976.
-I was actually living in Chester, VA at the time and remember standing by the tracks waiting for it to pass when it passed through there.
+I was actually living in Chester, VA at the time.
+I remember standing by the tracks waiting for it to pass when it came through there.

 Anyway, there I’ve only been able to find two photos of the trestle when it was in better shape.
 One is by John W. Barriger III National Railroad Library and the other is by Kevin Mueller that is dated August 5th 1986.
 Kevin’s photo was snapped after the trestle was active but it can be seen in much better shape than it is today.
 There’s also another shot that with a train actually crossing the trestle and a bit more info here

 I have asked both If I could link the photos here and if they agree I will do so.
 Until then please look at the links above to see what it looked like before it started deteriorating.